edgar971/personal-blog/src/pages/getting-started-with-ecto-part-2/index.md

 > Note: This post was updated to work with Ecto 3.0

 Welcome to part two of Getting Started with Ecto.
-In the [last post](/getting-started-with-ecto-part-1/), we covered how to install and configure Ecto in our application.
+On the [last post](/getting-started-with-ecto-part-1/), we covered how to install and configure Ecto in our application.
 In this post we will cover migrations, schemas, and changesets in Ecto.

 ## Migrations